NaotoKubota/NaotoKubota/README.md

 - 👋 Hi, I’m @NaotoKubota, a postdoc at UC Riverside
 - 👀 I’m interested in computational genomics and transcriptomics
 - 🌱 I’m currently studying gene regulation in the mammalian brains
-- 📫 How to reach me: naotok@ucr.edu
+- 📫 How to reach me: naotok at ucr.edu

 <!---
 NaotoKubota/NaotoKubota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.